davekwon/ratemygsi/README.md

 ## Division of Labor

 - Dave Kwon & Mesut Yang: Make structural design of the website (back-end, made models and associations, made seeds)
-- Shangjun Jiang & Meejin Choi: Make user interface design of the website (front-end, HTML/CSS/JavaScript/bootstrap)
+- Shangjun Jiang & Meejin Choi: Make user interface design of the website (front-end, HTML/CSS/JavaScript/bootstrap), also created the walkthrough for the final presentation

 ## Authors